stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

+= v3.0.0 =

+**Major Release** On this version there have been a lot of patches and upgrades in the code, although there are many other issues to improve and fix this version will make your site and subscribers happy.

 = v160115 =

 **Subscription broken Fix; PLEASE UPGRADE IMMEDIATELY**.
 This fixes the broken links while trying to subscribe without commenting.